 For some military veterans, the psychological effects of combat can remain dormant for years, only to re-emerge when they are facing their own mortality.

 We Honor Veterans supports the needs of more than 200,000 veterans in Baker, Clay, Duval, Nassau and St. Johns counties, and our recently expanded service area which includes 11 counties in north-central Florida.
-When they develop symptoms of advanced illness, Community Hospice & Palliative Care provides specialized support focused on the unique end-of-life needs often experienced by military veterans and their families.

 We train our psychosocial staff to focus on a veteran’s experience, including whether they personally experienced combat.
 In addition, clinical staff receive ongoing training to recognize and address emotional, moral and spiritual pain that can result from combat and affect the dying process.